demihrig/Strums_Mental_VCV_Modules/README.md

 **Binary decoder** -
   3 bit binary decoder true at one of 8 outputs dependent on logic state of the 3 inputs

-**8 way switch** - based on binary decoder, switches a signal to one of 8 outputs based on 3 bit selector inputs
+**8 way switch** - *working, has lag* based on binary decoder, switches a signal to one of 8 outputs based on 3 bit selector inputs

-**8 to 1 Mux** - The reverse of the 8 way switch, 8 inputs 1 out selected with 3 logic inputs
+**8 to 1 Mux** - *stable*
+   The reverse of the 8 way switch, 8 inputs 1 out selected with 3 logic inputs

 **Dual Counters** - for euclidean rhythms